unyo/gatsby-netlifycms-emotion/src/pages/index.md

 ---
 path: /
-text-section:
+textSection:
-  text: This is the home page
+  heading: Home Page
-  title: Home Page
+  text: This is the home page.
+This is some text and a title in a text section
 ---